abhiiisss/Python_Practice/README.md

-Here i have solved easy to Medium Python questions
+In this repo i have solved easy to Medium Python questions